-Dr. Jennifer Robinson is the associate director at the Kem C. Gardner Policy Institute and oversees the institute’s communications, human resources, and finances.
+Dr. Jennifer Robinson is the chief of staff at the Kem C. Gardner Policy Institute and oversees the institute’s communications, human resources, and finances.
 She also directs the institute’s economics and policy team.
 In this role she oversees research projects with the goal of providing insightful information to community leaders.
 Notable projects include the widely praised annual Utah Informed Booklet, the Economic Report to the Governor, and the recent Diversity in Utah Databook.
 As director of the economics and policy team, Dr. Robinson also oversaw the COVID-19 research agenda.

 Utah Business Magazine recognized her as one of 30 Women to Watch in 2017.
 In 2021, she received the Ethics in Education Award from the Daniel’s Fund and the Empathetic Global Leadership Award from the David Eccles School of Business.